 A simple target for a complex issue

 All of this brings us to the regulation.
 Sports authorities are in an unenviable position here.
-They are trying to be inclusive (a good thing), when they may not actually need to, but in so doing, have opened themselves up to criticism over how they’re managing the attempted inclusion.
+They are trying to be inclusive (generally, a good thing), when they may not actually need to, but in so doing, have opened themselves up to criticism over how they’re managing the attempted inclusion, because inclusion may create exclusion.
 The great irony is that they’re then accused of discrimination, but it’s actually their attempts to be inclusive, in an imperfect way, that allows this criticism.
+The other irony is that their desire to be inclusive could be landing them in a position of less inclusion than being exclusionary.

 As I’ve said, we cannot simply allow self-identification.
 Therefore sports must impose some degree of adjustment on MTF athletes, for the sake of the majority.
 I appreciate that this line is “arbitrary” (we haven’t even discussed why the desired testosterone level is 10 or 5 nmol/L, and how that might be challenged).
 However, it’s an important line, and authorities have, understandably, tried to use testosterone to set it.
 With its bimodal distribution, and totally separate reference range, it’s the best candidate to achieve the desired degree of compromise.